Course Title: Clinical Immunology

 MC158 Master of Laboratory Medicine

-CLO1.
-Explain the normal structure, function and regulation of the immune system.
+CLO1: Discuss the normal structure, function and regulation of the immune system and evaluate how it may cause and prevent disease.

-CLO3.
-Relate the immunological basis of human disease and its application in a diagnostic immunology laboratory and/or research laboratory.
+CLO2: Evaluate the immunological basis of human disease and its diagnosis in a professional laboratory.

 Overview of Learning Activities

-You will undertake 5 hours per week in lectures, online videos, active learning workshops and intensive laboratory practical sessions.
-In addition, you can expect to spend a minimum of four hours per week in independent study, including online work.
+Over the semester, students will participate in 4-5 hours per week incorporating interactive lectures, practical workshops and online learning activities.
+In addition, you can expect to spend a minimum of 3 hours per week in independent study, including online work.

 Overview of Learning Resources